 How-to tutorials are fantastic because they allow people to learn something useful.
 They can even serve as content for people who are already in search of a solution.

-The lessons must not be limited to the product, just the product.
+Tutorials don’t have to be limited to your product.
 It’s for B2B SaaS and IT companies.
 They can also be able to provide your listeners with what they can do to address related issues.

 For example: